-a.
-Use the Long Distance Zone Definitions in the Rate Section to determine the appropriate zone combination as described in Sections C.1.b. and C.1.c. of this Rule.
+Use the Long Distance Zone Definitions tables in the Rate Section to identify the metropolitan and/or regional zones that will be used for determining zone combination as described in Section C.1.c. of this Rule and zone combination code as described in Section C.1.d. of this Rule.